nobe4/nobe4.github.io/content/posts/stars.md

 Having an awful memory, and low object permanence, it's a challenge to trust what is in my head and what people _say_.
-Using a written proof of an exchange, decision, idea, and tracking it (ideally with a VSC), is the best way to make it **real**.
+Using a written proof of an exchange, decision, idea, and tracking it (ideally with a VCS), is the best way to make it **real**.

 Relates to [existence isn't correctness](#existence-isnt-correctness).